 He’s not a bad guy, at all.
 He’s just in a situation where his addiction…he’s terrible to his sister, in a way, but we’re all terrible to our siblings in one way.
 What Cissy does is bring the past to the present, and he doesn’t want to have anything to do with.
 He is a good guy, totally.
 He’s like you and me; he’s trying.
 We’re not all angels.

 Sissy’s presence also seems antagonistic because she’s the only person who sees his problems.
 Is she aware of the pain she’s causing him or is she oblivious to it?

-I think she’s oblivious to it, in a way.
+I think she’s oblivious to it.
 A lot of the time people are just about, “Me, me, me, me, me,” and Sissy is one of those [people].
-At the same time, she thinks, through her love, he’ll open up his love.
+At the same time, she thinks through her love he’ll open up his love.
 She thinks her love is enough, like, “I’m only giving you love.”

 When Sissy sings “New York, New York,” she seems to be finding some sort of catharsis in expressing herself.
 As an artist yourself, do you relate to that idea?

 [Pause] No, it’s not therapy.
 Art is not therapy, at all.
 At the same time, it is an outlet for her, absolutely.
 I saw her as an extrovert and Brandon as an introvert.
 As a performer, she lets herself out, in that way.
 For me, it’s all ideas, really.
 It’s about we than me, that’s for sure.

 Does art ever affect you in a personal and unintended way, though?